oPisiti/Typing-Speed/README.md

 I have a preference for OOP as it provides great encapsulation.
 I find it creates a more readable and organized code.
 This is specially in python, which is quite flexible and relies heavily on conventions.
-Therefore, it is easy to mistakenly use a wrong and simmilarly named function, which will raise exceptions
+Therefore, it is easy to mistakenly use a wrong and simmilarly named function, which will raise exceptions.

+Having said that, I realize bare functions would have been suffice for this project and the use of classes introduced some boilerplate to the code.